litetex/predefined-cookie-loader/README.md

 And when you start it again everything is full of "We use cookies"-popups?<br/>
 <img src="assets/CookiePopupExample.png" height=264></img>

-Now you can preload the corresponding cookies:
+Now you can preload the corresponding cookies and surf 🏄‍ the web in peace ✌️
 ```JSON
 {
   "<wellknownSearchEngine>.com": [